 I confess that today I was … triggered.

 Watching CNN in the office, as is my habit while I work, I heard Carol Costello repeat a common claim made by those on the Left who have zero understanding of the American founding.
-In this particular segment of “CNN Newsroom,” she asked her guests about something President Trump said while speaking at the National Prayer Breakfast.
+In this particular segment of “CNN Newsroom,” she asked her guests about something President Trump said today.

 And Costello found that strange.